Davy Crockett timeline from 1786 to 1836 and beyond

 Mexico was a federalist nation like the USA that had states with regional loyalties.
 Santa Anna sought to consolidate his power.
 It was very challenging to get any more than lip service from the various governors of the Mexican states.
 In the north not only were the local Mexicans (called Tejanos) known for being rebellious, but the American immigrants flooding into Tejas seemed to be a problem that needed to be dealt with quickly.

-Americans like David Crockett were being offered large tracts of land if they would join the Texas Revolution.
+Americans like Davy Crockett were being offered large tracts of land if they would join the Texas Revolution.
 Among the leaders of the conflict were Sam Houston who favored total independence from Mexico while Stephen Austin tried and failed to reconcile his colony with Mexico city.

-As more and more politicians leaned toward independence, David Crockett crossed over the US-Mexico border.
+As more and more politicians leaned toward independence, Davy Crockett crossed over the US-Mexico border.
 As he hunted for buffalo for the first time, Halley’s comet could be seen shining brightly in the night sky.
 Mark Twain, the author who would be highly influenced by Western folklore, was born at this same time in Missouri.

-Chapter 8 - The Alamo
+Chapter 8 - Davy Crockett at the Alamo

 Soon after Crockett arrives in Texas, he volunteers to fight in the Texas army.
 He is offered a high ranking position, but he turns it down and insists on holding the rank of private.
 A church called the Alamo located in San Antonio is transformed into a fort.